Billy Rich: Taj Mahal

-In 1972, Billy began playing with Taj Mahal, an association which has continued on and off until today.
-Along with Rich, this trio started with Mahal and Kester Smith on Drums, a lineup which has changed over time, but has quite frequently featured Rich.
-With Taj, Bill has toured Europe, South America, Africa, Canada, Australia, New Zealand, and the Fiji Islands.
+In 1972, Rich began playing with Taj Mahal, an association which has continued on and off until the present.
+Along with Rich, this trio started with Taj Mahal and Kester Smith on drums, a lineup which has changed over time, but has quite frequently featured Rich.
+With Taj Mahal, Rich has toured Europe, South America, Africa, Canada, Australia, New Zealand, and the Fiji Islands.

 Solo work and other associations

 In the 1970s, Rich spent some time in Woodstock, New York.
 While there, he collaborated with Paul Butterfield and Geoff Muldaur.
 He toured with and recorded two albums with Butterfield's ‘Better Days Band’.
 He also toured and recorded three albums with Muldaur.
 His studio work includes recordings with John McLaughlin, Seals & Crofts, Maxayn, Jesse Ed Davis, Jackie Lomax, John Simon, Roger Tillson, James Van Buren, Alvaro Torres and others.
-As a session musician, Rich has gotten the chance to play different styles of music, including Reggae, Blues, Country Western, R&B, Jazz, Rock, Samba, Pop and Bluegrass.
-In 1993 Bill played violin for Christian Contemporary Music Top 40 Artist Daniel W Merrick on his album entitled "Aliyah" which helped inspire the singer/songwriter to release country songs in 2021 produced by "Beach Boys" cousin Randy Green of AudioTraxWest Recording studio in Portville, New York.
-Bill toured for two-and a-half years with the bluegrass ensemble, The Tony Furtado Band.
+As a session musician, Rich has had the opportunity to play different styles of music, including reggae, blues, country, R&B, jazz, rock, samba, pop and bluegrass.
+In 1993, Rich played violin for Christian Contemporary Music artist, Daniel W Merrick, on his album, Aliyah, which helped inspire the singer-songwriter to release country songs in 2021 produced by Randy Green of AudioTraxWest Recording Studios in Portville, New York.
+Rich toured for two-and a-half years with the bluegrass ensemble, the Tony Furtado Band.

 Rich's work was an influence on many other musicians, such as Jaco Pastorius and tuba player Howard Johnson.